Arco-list/arco/arco_prd_updated.md

 - Floating action button '+' opens menu: 'Add photos' (global upload) and 'Add feature' (open Add Features popup).
 - Only features with photos will be published; show this message above the grid.
 - Complete button finishes the Photo Tour section; remain enabled when overall photo minimum is met.
+- The first card in the photo tour is 'Building' when the project type is 'House'.
+This section is to add generic photos from the building that can't be associated with a specific feature in the project, like a Kitchen or Bathroom.

 Acceptance Criteria